 Calling Meeting of Committee of Creditors

-The notice of the aforesaid meeting shall be provided to all the creditors mentioned in the list of creditors as chalked out by resolution professional.
+The notice of the aforesaid meeting shall be provided to all the creditors mentioned in the list of creditors as chalked out by the resolution professional.
 The notice of the meeting shall incorporate within it the address of adjudicating authority to whom the repayment plan along with the report of resolution professional on repayment plan was served supported by required annexures.

 Convening Meeting of Committee of Creditors

 The meeting once called shall be conducted in accordance with the procedures and provisions as are highlighted in the Code.
-During the course of the convened meeting the creditors may vide their decision approve, modify or reject the repayment plan as drafted by the resolution professional.
+During the course of the convened meeting, the creditors may vide their decision approve, modify or reject the repayment plan as drafted by the resolution professional.

 In the convened meetings creditors shall be eligible to vote in proportion to the voting share as assigned to them.
 The proportion of voting share shall be determined by the resolution professional.
 The secured creditors shall also be eligible to participate and vote in the convened meeting.